JoanPuig/PyFIT/README.md

 ### Running the code ###
-All the example scripts contain a section with directory and file names.
-Before you run them, make sure you adapt them to match your directory and file setup.
+All the example scripts contain a section with configuration, directory and file names, etc. Before you run any scripts, make sure you adapt them to match your setup and desired outcomes.

 ### Getting started ###